the French flag book cover

 Beyond this, four other constitutions can be identified, all of them flawed and degenerate.

-However, before examining these constitutions in detail, Socrates is urged to explain his idea of a community of women and children, which he describes as follows:
+Before examining these constitutions in detail, however, Socrates is pressed to explain his idea of a community of women and children, which he describes as follows:

 The wives of our warriors shall be common to all: none of them shall dwell in private with any of them; likewise, the children shall be common, and parents shall not know their children, nor these their parents 3.